PhatDave/DatabaseDataGenerator/README.md

 # 2

 SetGenerator(chSet, destructive=False)
-# for destructive=True entries are removed from the set as they are picked
+# For destructive=True entries are removed from the set as they are picked
 # SetGenerator({'a', 'b', 12, 43, "testing"})
 # 12
 # b